Your complete guide to the Dubai dress code for both women and men, all year round.

 What To Wear in Dubai

 First, let me say this: Dubai is a city in the UAE, which is an Islamic country.
 The local culture is Islamic, even though a majority of the population in Dubai is made up of expats, many (but not all) of whom are from the West.
+Traditional Dubai clothing is modest, classic and beautiful, and modern versions can also be high-fashion.

 As someone who was born and raised in Dubai, and spent most of my adult life here, I squirm in irritation when I see someone dressed inappropriately in a shopping mall, to the movies, or on the metro.
 It’s easy for me to see, quite plainly and obviously, why a certain attire might be completely wrong in Dubai.